-Thomas Blundell commenced a suit for divorce against his wife, Fannie Blundell, yesterday afternoon in the district court, basing his complaint on some serious charges.
-He alleges that the marriage occurred in this city on June 25, 1894; that of late years his pouse persists in associating with colored men, and was guilty of immorspouse colored men, and was guilty of immor-ality.
+Thomas Blundell commenced a suit for divorce against his wife, Fannie Blundell, yesterday afternoon in the Rundell, yesteraay afternool in the district court, basing his complaint on some serious charges.
+He alleges that the marriage occurred in this city on June 25, 1894; that of late years his spouse persists in associating with colored men, and was guilty of immorcalored men, and was guilty of immor-ality.
 The plaintiff prays for the custody of their two minor children, aged 6 and 2.
 The defendant, it will be remembered, has been up before the police court on various charges.